 The park has also become very popular in the winter season for putting on a massive winter illumination display.
 Drawing large crowds every year, the park opens its gates every evening from mid October to midy February to let visitors wander through the elaborate exhibition.

 Almost every corner of the park grounds are decorated in hundreds of thousands of multi-colored LED lights, covering flower bushes, lining walkways, and arranged into huge, creative objects and sets on an impressive scale.
-Some of the more eye-catching attractions include several large, continually-changing LED "screens" which cycles though creative imagery, music-syncronized light shows, light tunnels, and countless fuji-like LED chains hung from the same lattices the flowers hang from in the spring.
+Some of the more eye-catching attractions include several large, continually-changing LED "screens" which cycle though creative imagery, music-syncronized light shows, light tunnels, and countless wisteria-like LED chains hung from the same lattices the flowers hang from in the spring.